Back to home

 Is Lucida SOC 2 certified?

 Not yet.
 SOC 2 Type I is targeted for Q3 2026; Type II follows 12 months of operational history.
 Until SOC 2 is complete we publish our security controls in detail, answer customer security questionnaires directly, and welcome customer-led security reviews.
-For programs that need SOC 2 as a procurement gate today, we can share our audit roadmap and the control evidence we've already collected.
+For programs that need SOC 2 as a procurement gate today, we share our audit roadmap and the control evidence we've already collected.

 Pricing, contract & the pilot

-What is the design-partner program?
+What is the design-partner engagement?

 Can we cancel?
 What happens to our data and reports?